 - Gasp at the astonishing puppetry of 101 Dalmatians at the magical Regent's Park Open Air Theatre.
 Book tickets to 101 Dalmatians now.
 15 May-20 Jun

 - Feel the infectious atmosphere of Los Angeles Philharmonic as it performs symphonies including Beethoven and Mahler during its second season at the Barbican.
 21-23 May

 Let’s do… blockbuster exhibitions!

-- Buzzing about the new Bond movie coming later this year?
-Quell your 007 anticipation by making a visit to the Bond in Motion exhibition at the London Film Museum.
+- Embrace your inner 007 by making a visit to the Bond in Motion exhibition at the London Film Museum.

 Discover more culture at the top museums in London.

 Where can I learn something new this spring?

 - Attend hands-on cooking classes at The Avenue Cookery School and the Cookery School at Little Portland Street.
 Choose from evening, week-long and day classes.
 Ongoing